alibaba/GraphScope/docs/analytics_engine.rst

 Writing Your Own Algorithms in Java
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To develop your algorithm in java, first, you will need ``grape-jdk`` installed on your developing environment.
+To develop your algorithm in java, you should create your maven project, and include `grape-jdk` as dependency.
-Currently you need to build from source.
-Please follow :ref:`gae_java_sdk_about` for building grape-jdk from source.

-After installing ``grape-jdk``, you can include it as dependency in your maven project.
-You shall add classifier *shaded* to use the jar which includes all necessary dependencies.

 .. code:: xml

     <dependency>
       <groupId>com.alibaba.graphscope</groupId>
       <artifactId>grape-jdk</artifactId>
-      <version>0.1</version>
-      <classifier>shaded</classifier>
+      <version>0.18.1</version>
     </dependency>

 To address the jar dependencies issue, we need you to pack your jar with dependencies included.
 For example, you can